Lisilin87/arkui/README.md

 We understand the reviewer's concern regarding this issue.
 It is important to clarify that in our experimental design, physical and virtual devices are functionally equivalent for the purpose of system testing.
 This is because:
 ﻿
-- The success criterion for testing is unified: the system is considered successful as long as it outputs the correct API call, regardless of the device type.
+- The success criterion for testing is **unified**: the system is considered successful as long as it outputs the correct API call, regardless of the device type.
 ﻿
 - Using a virtual environment offers several advantages:
 ﻿